Jackrekirby/minecraft-ca-ts/readme.md

 ### Keys

-- Press `e` to log a block to the console.
+- Press `e` to log a block to the (browser) console.
+- Press `z` to step a subtick.
+- Press `x` to step a tick.
+- Press `c` to set the tick and subtick speed back to default.

 ## Task List